dzirtusss/vifari/README.md

 - No Swift/XCode - only Lua.
 Just a single text file.

-- No need for Apple Developer account, etc. No distribution via App Store.
+- No need for Apple Developer account, etc. No distribution via App Store needed.

 - Fully trustable from security perspective, because it is FOSS with Lua readable by any programmer.
 No keylogging risk and ok to run on sensitive sites with credentials/tokens/etc.